 Dr. Christopher Rebol and Dr. Chris Sparks are Asheville, NC dentists that help prevent issues like bleeding gums from developing into gum disease.
 They work with patients one-on-one to find the best solution to their dental problems.
 Learn more about how we treat dental problems like bleeding gums below:

 Gum Disease Prevention and Treatment

 Our dental hygienists remove plaque and tartar during dental cleanings, which are the main causes of tooth decay and gum disease.
 Plaque and tartar are created when bacteria and food particles are left between and on the tooth enamel.
 The buildup of bacteria eats away at the gums and causes symptoms such as gum irritation and recession.

-If you have bleeding, irritated, or red gums, please let our office know.
+Please let our office know if you have bleeding, irritated, or red gums.
 Dental cleanings can address gingivitis.
-If you have more serious symptoms such as gum recession, toothaches, or lost teeth, we may recommend a deep cleaning, or a scaling and root planing.
+We may recommend deep cleaning or scaling and root planing if you have more serious symptoms such as gum recession, toothaches, or lost teeth.
 These periodontal disease treatments are used in tandem to protect your teeth against additional bone loss.

 Schedule a Consultation Today

-If you notice bleeding and irritated gums, call Rebol Family Dentistry for an appointment in Asheville, NC at 828.247.7222.
+If you notice bleeding and irritated gums, call Rebol Family Dentistry for an appointment in Asheville, NC, at 828.247.7222.
 You may also request an appointment with Dr. Rebol or Dr. Sparks online.
-Our dentists will help advise you on the best methods of caring for your teeth and gums.
+Our dentists will help advise you on the best care methods for your teeth and gums.

 If you have any remaining questions about treatment for bleeding gums or gingivitis, let our dentists know at your next consultation.
 They will be happy to assist you.